btnguyenPersonal/edit/README.md

 - J K (only base indent off of first line)

 ## TODO
+- if no diff happens, but should update dot command, doesn't happen
 - make getch() int, and have enums for characters
 - indent w/ html
 - mulit-cursor mode
+- check that isnt a folder when opening file state

+## LOW PRIO
 - ctrl w when typing
 - check for 256 colors, and if not go back to default colors (IFDEF something)
-- check that isnt a folder when opening file state

-## LOW PRIO
 - handle wide characters
 - cursor for ctrl p ctrl g
 - fileExplorer (current one is trash) actually make it good now